QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/_general/dom.md

 [JavaScript](index.md) is used since Web 2.0 to add interactivity

 * 👉 Validate a form <small>(errors, autocompletion, ...)</small>
-* 👉 Handling events <small>(clicks, show/hide something, ...)</small>
+* 👉 Handling events <small>(click, visibility change, ...)</small>
 * 👉 Connect to an API <small>(fetch...)</small>
-* 🥂 For a programmer, it can be used on someone else's website, to automate a task, to bypass a restriction...
+* 🥂 For a programmer, it can be used on someone else's website, to automate a task, bypass a restriction...
 * ...
 </div><div>